Each University of Cambridge user account set up on the HPCS receives an email address of the form:

 Please note that email involving Darwin accounts not associated with a current member of the University of Cambridge may work differently.

-Automatic email notification for a job submitted to PBS is set via a directive in the submission script such as:
+Automatic email notification for a job submitted to SLURM is set via a directive in the submission script such as:

 or equivalently on the command line, as in

-If the job owner is pqr456, these messages will be sent To: pqr456'at'hpc.cam.ac.uk and From: root'at'hpc.cam.ac.uk.
-In fact they are generated by the Darwin PBS server node; the original message, as well as any replies and errors (neither of which should normally occur), are ultimately received by the University's managed mail domain machinery and forwarded appropriately.
+If the job owner is pqr456, these messages will be sent To: pqr456'at'hpc.cam.ac.uk and From: root'at'hpc.cam.ac.uk (except in the case of external users).
+In fact they are generated by the SLURM server node; the original message, as well as any replies and errors (neither of which should normally occur), are ultimately received by the University's managed mail domain machinery and forwarded appropriately.

 All users are initially and automatically subscribed to the mailing list hpc-user'at'lists.cam.ac.uk.
 This is a convenient means by which both users and support/admin personnel can communicate across the local user community.